 Your Home Can Be Pest Free.
 Worry Free.
 All Year Long.

 Creating (and sticking to) a year-round home pest control plan might sound daunting, but it doesn’t have to be.
 A little work each season will go a long way towards keeping your home insect- and rodent-free.

 At EcoCare Pest Solutions, we can help.
-Our Eco-Shield program is designed to include seasonal treatments and provide year-round home pest control against the most common pests in the area.
+Our Pest Insurance program is designed to include seasonal treatments and provide year-round home pest control against the most common pests in the area.
 We’ll come as often as needed to take care of any pests that might show up.